-- Serious illness such as a hospital visit or injury preventing you from taking the test.
-To prove a serious illness, you must present a doctor’s note to the test centre and have a doctor fill out PAGE 3 of the Request for Refund or Test Date Transfer Form.
+- Serious illness such as a hospital visit or injury that prevented you from taking the test.
+To prove a serious illness, you must present Hospital record(s) that clearly shows the illness prevented you from attending the test.
+A general doctor’s note from Walk-In visits will not be considered.

 - Loss or bereavement such as the death of a family member.
 Requires a death certificate.

 - Hardship/ Trauma such as a traffic accident or crime.
 Requires a police report.